daronphang/programming-resources/architectures/distributed-systems/coordination/vector-clocks.md

 This simple algorithm maintains consistency among the peers since the sending of a message is always set to “happen before” the receipt of the message.

+### Vector size truncation

+A possible issue with vector clocks is that the size of vector clocks may grow if many servers coordinate the writes to an object.

+To limit the size of vector clock, a clock truncation scheme can be employed:

+1. A timestamp is stored along with each (node, counter) pair
+2. When the number of pairs reaches a threshold (e.g. 10), the oldest pair is removed from the clock

+Clearly, this truncation scheme can lead to inefficiencies in reconciliation as the descendant relationships cannot be derived accurately.
+However, in Dynamo, this problem has not surfaced in production.

 ### Example

 <img src="../assets/vector-clocks.png">